kula-app/Postie/README.md

         // Status codes also have convenience utilities
         @ResponseStatusCode var statusCode
     }

+    // The `keyEncodingStrategy` determines how to encode a type’s coding keys as JSON keys.
+    // The default value return `.convertToSnakeCase` but you can optionally choose to return `.useDefaultKeys` by implementing JSONRequest's protocol requirement as follow:
+    // var keyEncodingStrategy: JSONEncoder.KeyEncodingStrategy {
+    //     .useDefaultKeys
+    // }

     // This property holds the data which will be encoded var body: RequestBody